-Effective August 24, all faculty, staff and students—as well as visitors, contractors and vendors—who are approved to be on USask campuses in Saskatoon, Regina and Prince Albert will be expected to wear a face mask in all indoor common spaces.
+Effective Nov.
+6, all faculty, staff and students—as well as visitors, contractors and vendors—who are approved to be on USask campuses in Saskatoon, Regina and Prince Albert will be expected to wear a face mask (non-medical mask or cloth face covering) in all USask spaces.

-This includes hallways, lobbies, libraries, classrooms, labs, study spaces, elevators, recreation facilities, and other designated shared spaces.
-Students living in residence must wear a face mask in all common and designated areas.
-If you are outdoors and unable to consistently maintain a minimum distance of 2 meters, you are also requested to wear a mask.
+This includes hallways, lobbies, libraries, classrooms, laboratories, study spaces, elevators, recreation facilities, shared offices, washrooms, outdoors, and other campus spaces.
+Students living in residence must wear a face mask in all common and designated areas outside of their private living space.

 What kind of masks are needed